huggingface/transformers/docs/source/usage.rst

     nlp = pipeline("fill-mask")
     print(nlp(f"HuggingFace is creating a {nlp.tokenizer.mask_token} that the community uses to solve NLP tasks."))

-This should output the sequences with the mask filled, the confidence score as well as the token id in the tokenizer
+This outputs the sequences with the mask filled, the confidence score as well as the token id in the tokenizer
 vocabulary:

 ::